Code-Institute-Submissions/JUST-GYM/README.md

 did this because it was best to have a functional button rather than an inactive button.
 No actual e-mail is sent when the 'Send' button is clicked.
 There is also a 'Send me a copy of this message' check-box under the form.
 When clicked the box is filled with a tick and the colour green.
 This has been tested and works perfectly, although no actual e-mail is sent.
 This has been discussed in *FEATURES LEFT TO IMPLEMENT* and a plan is in place to correct the issue.
 Below the contact form are four Font Awesome icons.
 These icons act in the same way as the Footer icons.
-They change colour when interacted with and they direct you to four different social media sites: Facebook, Instagram, Twitter and YouTube.
+They change colour when interacted with and they direct you to four different social media sites: Facebook, Instagram, Twitter, and YouTube.
 Each link has been tested and each link takes you to the correct page.
 Located in the bottom banner the user will find an embedded Google Map image.
 This is an interactive map that lets you move it around.
-The map isn't perfect because the bottom of it is slightly cropped out.
-The map also isn't 100% responsive.
-This has been discussed in *FEATURES LEFT
-TO IMPLEMENT* and a plan is in place to correct the issue.
 At the bottom right-hand side of the screen there is a 'Back to top?' line of text with a Font Awesome arrow icon.
 When a user hovers their mouse over the icon it pulsates upwards.
 When a user clicks on the link they are directed back to the top of the page.
-The Classes page acts responsively across all resolutions apart from the mentioned Google Map.
+The Classes page acts responsively across all resolutions.

-### **JOIN PAGE**
+### **JOIN PAGE** <a name="join-test"></a>

 The user is presented with the Join page.
 There are only really three major things to test on the Join page if you ignore the Header and Footer.
 Located in the Corona banner (bottom banner) there are two links nested within the paragraph text.
 The first is a Contact Us link.
 This a link to the Contact page.
 When a user clicks this link they are directed to the